Updated on 25/5/2018

-In a Bluebird taxi, the meter should always be on and set to seven-thousand rupiah (as a base price) so that you don’t have to negotiate a taxi fare with the driver when you arrive at your destination.
+In a Bluebird taxi, the meter should always be on and set to seven-thousand rupiah (as a base price).
 If the driver tells you that the meter is broken or the distance is too short to use a meter, do not take the taxi and report the errant driver afterwards to the company’s customer care hotline: +62 (0) 361 701 621.

 4. Have small change with you if possible